‘Game Of Thrones’ Beyond Season 7: What Is The ‘Bittersweet’ Ending? [Theories]

 Why would Jon make this decision, instead of Daenerys?

-If Jon is the legitimate heir to the Iron Throne, Daenerys’ claim is severely damaged, to non-existent.
+If Jon is the legitimate heir to the Iron Throne, Daenerys’ claim is severely damaged to non-existent.
 Therefore, the choice for who would succeed Jon is entirely his.
 Whether his aunt, or uncle, is the better fit for the Iron Throne would be up to Jon to decide.

 Less bitter, ending theory alternative

 Jon does not have to die for him to name Tyrion as his successor.
 He could simply accept the Iron Throne in the short-term, legitimize Tyrion, and then abdicate.
-Therefore paving the way for Tyrion, to assume the Iron Throne over Daenerys for the same reason, Jon overrides her claim, due to the rules of ascension.
+Therefore paving the way for Tyrion to assume the Iron Throne over Daenerys for the same reason Jon overrides her claim, due to the rules of ascension.

 Varys’ vote?

 While many will remember Maester Aemon’s deciding vote for Lord Commander, there has been a less obvious vote taking place on Game of Thrones, since its story began.
 While Varys (Conleth Hill) has been supporting Daenerys to rule the Seven Kingdoms, he has also positioned Tyrion to be in powerful proximity to the Iron Throne.
-Varys clearly respects, and admires Tyrion, a great deal.
+Varys clearly respects and admires Tyrion a great deal.

 It is reasonable to speculate that it might be Varys’ ultimate game plan to put Tyrion on the Iron Throne.
 If Varys knows about Jon Snow, as the Inquisitr previously speculated, then he knows that Daenerys’ claim to the Iron Throne could be challenged.